-Research aimed at storing thermal energy to create cost-effective and environmentally beneficial devices could give us incredible news within the next 5 years.
+Research aimed at storing thermal energy to create economical and environmentally beneficial devices could give us incredible news within the next 5 years.

 The research program Active Building Center, led by Swansea University in the UK, it has just received a grant to study a new technology.
 A technology that could store heat for even months, retaining summer heat for use in winter and allowing the transition to net zero.